Suzerainty: British paramountcy

 The British East India Company conquered Bengal in 1757, and gradually extended its control over the whole of India.
-It annexed many of the erstwhile Indian kingdoms (hereafter "states") but entered into alliances with the others.
+It annexed many of the erstwhile Indian kingdoms ("states", in British terminology) but entered into alliances with others.
 Some states were created by the East India Company itself through the grant of jagirs to influential allies.
 The states varied enormously in size and influence, with Hyderabad at the upper end with 16.5 million people and an annual revenue of 100 million rupees and states like Babri at the lower end with a population of 27 people and annual revenue of 80 rupees.

-The principle was asserted in a letter by Lord Reading to the Nizam of Hyderabad in 1926, "The sovereignty of the British Crown is supreme in India and therefore no ruler of an Indian State can justifiably claim to negotiate with the British Government on an equal footing."
-This meant that the Indian states were Crown dependencies or protectorates of the British Indian government.
+The principle of paramountcy was explicitly stated in a letter by Lord Reading to the Nizam of Hyderabad, Mir Osman Ali Khan, in 1926, "The sovereignty of the British Crown is supreme in India and therefore no ruler of an Indian State can justifiably claim to negotiate with the British Government on an equal footing."
+This meant that the Indian states were crown dependencies or protectorates of the British Indian government.
 They could not make war or have any direct dealings with foreign states.
 Neither did they enjoy full internal autonomy.
-The British government could and did interfere in their internal affairs if the imperial interests were involved or if it proved necessary in the interest of "so stated" good governance.
-In some cases, the British government also deposed the Indian princes.
+The British government could and did interfere in their internal affairs if the imperial interests were involved or if it proved necessary in the interest of so-stated "good governance".
+In some cases, the British government also deposed these Indian princes.